lukso-network/docs/docs/learn/dapp-developer/web3-onboard.md

 :::success

-The Web3-Onboard configuration and calls should be set up as a global `context` or `component`, acsessable to every page or component of your application layout that is interacting with the blockchain.
+The Web3-Onboard configuration and calls should be set up as a global `context` or `component`, accessible to every page or component of your application layout that is interacting with the blockchain.

 :::